ajdsouza/Root/README.md

 8.
-Develop a ML algorithm to predict the relevance scores of a search string to a Product for Home Depot Product Search https://github.com/ajdsouza/Kaggle-HomeDepot-Search-Competition.git
+Kaggle Competition - Develop a ML algorithm to predict the relevance scores of a search string to a Product for Home Depot Product Search, A random forest Approach https://github.com/ajdsouza/Kaggle-HomeDepot-Search-Competition.git

 9.
-A Sudoku Solver Using Integer Linear Programming https://github.com/ajdsouza/Optimization-Integer-SudokuSolver.git
+A Sudoku Solver Using Optimizing by Integer Linear Programming https://github.com/ajdsouza/Optimization-Integer-SudokuSolver.git

 10.
-A version of the genetic Motif Finding Problem - Using MPI https://github.com/ajdsouza/Parallel-MPI-HammingDistance-SequenceMotifs.git
+Parallel Processing Algorithm for the genetic Motif Finding Problem - Using MPI https://github.com/ajdsouza/Parallel-MPI-HammingDistance-SequenceMotifs.git

 11.
-Implement QuickSort in Parallel using MPI https://github.com/ajdsouza/Parallel-MPI-QuickSort.git
+Parallel Processing  algotirhm for QuickSort in Parallel using MPI https://github.com/ajdsouza/Parallel-MPI-QuickSort.git